baylonp/NetworkSecurity_WPA2_Enterprise_Attacks/README.md

   - Implement Authentication, Authorization, and Accounting (AAA) protocols such as RADIUS to manage user access and security effectively.

-  - Establish segmented and isolated guest wireless networks to limit access and ex- posure.
+  - Establish segmented and isolated guest wireless networks to limit access and exposure.

+## DNS Spoofing

+For this final attack, now that the attacker has the credentials of the network, we performed a DNS Spoof, in which a DNS request gets replied with a fake website domain.
+To makes things easy, we run a webserver with python ”python3 -m http.server 80” that showed a simple index.html file showing ”Welcome to the Fake Page, this page is for DNS spoofing”.
+We run this on a different pc connected to the